To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Udacity’s programs or “nanodegrees” are like a mini certification program intended to get you prepared for jobs in the tech and data field.
 Their longer-term courses focus on mostly high-tech and specialized jobs that require specific skills.
 From self-driving car engineers to virtual reality programming, they are cutting edge in “ahead of the curve” industries.

 Pricing and features vary by program.
-Udacity is big on the quality of their programs and has top-notch instructors from accredited universities and organizations.
+Udacity is big on the quality of its programs and has top-notch instructors from accredited universities and organizations.
 They stand by their programs and give a 50% refund if you graduate within 12 months.
-In addition, the Plus program comes with a 100% money back guarantee if you don’t get a job within 6 months.
+Also, the Plus program comes with a 100% money back guarantee if you don’t get a job within 6 months.

 Here’s a look at Udacity’s interface:

-Varies based on the Nanodegree program you choose.
+Varies based on the Nanodegree and Executive program you choose.
 See a full list here.

-More traditional learning in the classroom can be expensive.
-We aren’t saying that these online learning sites should replace a four-year education or two-year degree.
-But we are saying that if you’re interested in furthering employees’ skills or having them learn a new one, then an online learning site may help you without breaking the company’s budget.
+More traditional learning in the classroom can be expensive, so if you’re interested in furthering employees’ skills or having them learn a new one, then an online learning site may help you without breaking the company’s budget.

-What type of class are you looking to take with an online learning site?
+What type of class do you want to take with an online learning site?

 Disclaimer: This website contains reviews, opinions and information regarding products and services manufactured or provided by third parties.
 We are not responsible in any way for such products and services, and nothing contained here should be construed as a guarantee of the functionality, utility, safety or reliability of any product or services reviewed or discussed.
 Please follow the directions provided by the manufacturer or service provider when using any product or service reviewed or discussed on this website.